Thibau1t/dotfiles/README.md

 Welcome to my dotfiles repository!
 This repository contains all the configurations I use to customize my working environment on [Arch Linux](https://www.archlinux.org) and other systems.

+I use the softwware stow to manage my dotfiles.
+You can find the stow documentation [here](https://www.gnu.org/software/stow/manual/stow.html).

 ## Directory Structure

 Here's a quick overview of the contents of this repository: